Learn to read URLs to spot phishing scams

 Put your new skills to the test – Google’s Phishing quiz challenges you to see if you can spot when you’re being phished.

 Let us build a comprehensive security program for your business or organization.
-For more information, please reach out: business@interlaced.io.
+Talk to our team today: business@interlaced.io.

 Mallory Randall